simeononsecurity/simeononsecurity.ch/content/articles/nextdns-great-dns-blocking-alternative/index.en.md

 ### 1. **Effortless Setup and Configuration**

 Setting up [**NextDNS**](https://nextdns.io/?from=jyfq92sk) is remarkably easy, requiring minimal technical expertise.
 Users can simply change their DNS settings to point to NextDNS's servers, and the service takes care of the rest.
-Furthermore, NextDNS provides **detailed documentation and guides** to assist users through the process, ensuring a smooth and hassle-free setup.
+Also, NextDNS provides **detailed documentation and guides** to assist users through the process, ensuring a smooth and hassle-free setup.

 For example, if you're using a **Windows** PC, you can follow NextDNS's step-by-step guide on **how to change DNS settings on Windows** to start using the service.